Dark clouds streamed across the ceiling of the Great Hall. Plates and cutlery clattered beneath the distant rumble of the thunder.

 It would be a bit strange if I didn’t ask her now.

 ‘I suppose I’ve missed my chance, then.’
-Ginny’s smile grew wider.
+Ginny’s smile shrank a fraction.

 ‘I can go with Dean or with Michael.
 I’ll enjoy myself with either of them.’

 ‘Don’t make any decisions with me in the back of your mind,’ Harry said.
-‘I like Katie.’
+‘I like Katie.
+She’s fun.
+And nice.
+And, well, Katie.’

 ‘Ah.’
 A sad, small smile crept onto Ginny’s lips and she blinked several times.
 ‘I hope you enjoy going with Katie, then.’